-Below is some more information about when and where people may carry guns in their vehicles in Nevada:
+Scroll down for more information about when and where people may carry guns in their vehicles in Nevada:

 Carrying a concealed firearm without a current and valid CCW permit is a category C felony in Nevada.
-The maximum penalty includes:
+The penalty includes:

 If a driver is pulled over in Nevada, the driver has no duty to inform the police if there is a gun in the car.
-However, police may be able to perform a pat-down and seize a gun temporarily if the officer believes a crime has been committed or the officer’s safety is threatened.
+However, police may be able to perform a pat-down and seize a gun temporarily if the officer believes a crime has been committed or the officer’s safety is threatened.3

 Note that CCW permit holders are required to show their permit if:

 Private employers have their own rules about whether they allow guns on the premises, including in vehicles.
-Employees who violate these rules may not necessarily face criminal charges, but the company may discipline them or terminate their employment.
+Employees who violate these rules may not necessarily face criminal charges.
+But the company may discipline them or terminate their employment.

-Therefore, people who travel with guns in their vehicles are encouraged to keep them in a locked compartment not visible to others and out of reach of children.
+Either way, people who travel with guns in their vehicles are encouraged to keep them in a locked compartment not visible to others and out of reach of children.

-Nevada law prohibits guns at public schools, colleges, and child care facilities (with rare exception).
-It does not matter if the guns are safely locked in a case in the car.
+Nevada law prohibits guns, deadly weapons, and dangerous weapons at public schools, colleges, and child care facilities (with rare exception).
+These locations are off-limits even if the guns are safely locked in a case in the car.
+And it does not matter whether the gun is loaded or unloaded.
 People who violate this law face gross misdemeanor charges of:

 Other locations where guns are unlawful include post offices, federal facilities, VA facilities, legislative buildings, airport secure areas, airplanes, and Hoover Dam.6